d-nishi/solutions/eks-rbac.md

 Upon assuming the IAM role `AutomationRole` which is mapped to Kubernernetes username `pulumi:automation-usr` in the EKS cluster configmap, you are only restricted to the resources and verbs allowed in the namespace "automation" and not in namespace "prod".

-In this post, we discussed how setting up Kubernetes RBAC with Pulumi is simple, comprehensive, non-sequential and part of your everyday programming experience instead of being a YAML and DSL tool chain drudgery.
+In this post, we discussed how setting up Kubernetes RBAC with Pulumi is simple, comprehensive, non-sequential and part of your everyday programming experience.
 You can find the complete pulumi code for our example [here](https://gist.github.com/d-nishi/a4e54dfc973ea047ec46c8deb5193f4e).
 For more examples visit our GitHub examples page [here](https://github.com/pulumi/examples).